longnguyencbct/Trend-Observation-EA/README.md

 # Trend-Observation-EA
 An Expert Advisor using Trend indicators to generate signals
+Trend Observing strategy:
+  - Using AROON indicator